 A YouTube marketing funnel works the same way.
 It’s a funnel designed to attract, educate, and later, convert viewers into paying customers.
-Along with other content you produce, your video marketing funnel supports your buyer’s journey.
+Along with other local content you produce, your video marketing funnel supports your buyer’s journey.

 Ideas are everywhere

-Creating videos for your funnel may seem like a slog, but it shouldn’t be.
+Creating videos for your local marketing funnel may seem like a slog, but it shouldn’t be.
 While there are many ways to source content ideas, one of the easiest is to repurpose already popular blog post content.